 The radiometric inter-sensor calibration coefficients are similar to the ones that have been generated by RAL for previous years using different numbers of pixels.
 The values are within each other's error bars and so are considered to be consistent.
-Inter-comparison of MERIS and VGT BBDRs do indicate that for one tile, VGT have higher BBDR values than MERIS but for all other tiles examined they are within each others' uncertainty estimates.
+Inter-comparison of MERIS and VGT BBDRs do indicate that for one tile, VGT have higher BBDR values than MERIS but for all other tiles examined they are within each others uncertainty estimates.
 Agreement is slightly worse in the NIR cf VIS or SW.

-An assessment of the cloud detection method using the Pixel identification method (IDEPIX) provided realistic results for various atmospheric conditions and allowed for adequate classification of clouds.
+An assessment of the cloud detection using the Pixel identification method (IDEPIX) provided realistic results for various atmospheric conditions and allowed for adequate classification of clouds.
 It was shown that even the challenging cloud detection over snow and ice can be improved, especially for SPOT VGT.
 Seasonal and regional distinction was demonstrated to be a valuable step towards a comprehensive validation of pixel classification results.
 A reasonable agreement with the corresponding MODIS results improves confidence in the Idepix classification.
 However, it is noted that it is extremely difficult to evaluate the identification of cloud or snow pixels based on a limited number of case studies.
 From experience, good pixel classification results are strongly dependent on the threshold tuning.
 Therefore, further improvements could be achieved if more fine tuning of thresholds would be performed.
 This in turn requires more data than has been used up to now for validation.
 For a more systematic evaluation of the cloud detection, a higher level product assessment is definitely needed.
-Significant progress has been achieved using a very simple algorithm to combine AATSR and MERIS to detect sea-ice and its qualitative as well as quantitative assessment is shown here.